KubaP/vscode-pink-candy/README.md

 - Object members are distinctly coloured.
 - String interpolation delimiters are distinctly coloured.

-### HTML/Css/Scss
+### HTML/CSS/SCSS
 - IDs, Classes, and other attribute values have different colours.
 - Attribute keys are italicised.
-- Inline css styles have a unique colour.
+- Inline CSS styles have a unique colour.
 - Urls are uniquely coloured.
 - Units have the same colour as number literals.
-- Scss-specific characters are correctly coloured.
+- SCSS-specific characters are correctly coloured.

 ### Javascript
 - String interpolation delimiters are distinctly coloured.